 In an emotional clash before the vote, the panel's chairman yelled "good riddance" at Sen. Russell Feingold, a Wisconsin Democrat, who strode out of the ornate Capitol room in protest of the "terrible" amendment.

 Feingold claimed that the meeting's rapid change of venue from its usual site in a Senate office building stymied public attendance.

 "I don't need to be lectured by you," Chairman Arlen Specter, R-Penn., angrily told Feingold.
-"You are no more a protector of the Constitution than am

 "If you want to leave, good riddance!"